SolarKnightsRacing/SKR-Core/Administration/Work-Journals/Crossan-Malachy.md

 Today was my first time using the new Part numbering, versioning, and naming schema.
 There was a bit of friction because I could only go off numbers rather than descriptions.
 I don't know if that was the best choice.

 I ported all of Naveen's battery CAD to the new schema.
 Then, I fixed the dimensions on his 18650 Cell.

-I determined that the best workflow for updating a part is to make a copy using your computer's file explorer and leave the name as " - copy" or whatever until you determine the significance of the change (MAJOR, MNOR, PATCH)

 I think I am going to redo some of the battery CAD.
 Naveen did a great job but some of the modeling isn't quite idiomatic and the assemblies lack any mates.